Searchers race to recover bodies in Libya as death toll from flooding hits 5,100 - The Boston Globe

 Derna is 250 kilometers (150 miles) east of Benghazi, where international aid started to arrive on Tuesday.

-Neighboring Egypt, Algeria and Tunisia, as well as Turkey, Italy and the United Arab Emirates, sent rescue teams and aid.
-The German government sent aid, including blankets, sleeping bags, sleeping mats, tents, water filters and generators.
+Neighboring Egypt, Algeria, and Tunisia, as well as Turkey, Italy, and the United Arab Emirates, sent rescue teams and aid.
+The UK and German governments sent assistance, too, including blankets, sleeping bags, sleeping mats, tents, water filters, and generators.

-U.S. President Joe Biden also said the United States would send money to relief organizations and coordinate with Libyan authorities and the United Nations to provide additional support.
+President Biden also said the United States would send money to relief organizations and coordinate with Libyan authorities and the United Nations to provide additional support.

 Authorities transferred hundreds of bodies to morgues in nearby towns.
 More than 300, including 84 Egyptians, were brought to the morgue in the city of Tobruk, 169 kilometers (105 miles) east of Derna, the local Medical Center reported.